maccradar/sherpa-com-mediator/doc/Integration.md

 - group-name: SHERPA
 - short-name: uav0   (WHISPER)
 - peerid: ...
-- topic-name:
-- payload: Some payload
+- payload: Some payload as a string

 Requests all peers known to Proxy/WM
 {